configcat/docs/website/docs/faq.md

 Yes!
 You can export and download your current product as a standard JSON file anytime you want.
 The export will include:

-- All feature flags and settings together with their values, Targeting Rules, % options, segments, tags
+- All feature flags and settings together with their values, Targeting Rules, Percentage Options, segments, tags
 - All configs
 - All environments
 - All tags